comworkio/comwork-cloud-wiki/tutorials/console/public/billing.md

 This is how to pay your monthly invoices.
 The billing system is using [stripe](https://www.stripe.com) for secured payments.

+You can pay every 2nd of the month.

 Click on "billing" on the user's menu:

 ![billing_1](../../../img/billing_1.png)